John Sheppard (composer): Sources

 Sheppard's compositions for the Latin liturgy exist exclusively in post-Reformation anthologies.
 Most are contained in two sets of partbooks: the principal source of his Latin music in five or more parts is the Baldwin partbooks at Christ Church, Oxford (GB-Och Mus.
 979-83), copied after 1575, while his four-part pieces are in the so-called Gyffard Partbooks (GB-Lbl Add.
 17802-5), a set of four manuscript partbooks, probably copied for Dr Roger Gyffard during the 1570s.
 Much of the Gyffard music may have been composed during Sheppard's Magdalen years (Gyffard had formerly been a fellow of Merton College, Oxford).
 Relatively few of the pieces in these two sources appear elsewhere.

 Other sources supply few additional pieces beyond extracts from longer compositions.
 His mass Cantate appears exclusively in the Forrest-Heyther partbooks; a 'Kyrie' for Easter Day (see below) is found in the Hammond Partbooks (GB-Lbl Add.
 MSS 30480–4) and elsewhere; and a setting for two soloists of the troped lesson 'Laudes Deo' for the first mass of Christmas Day is in a manuscript at Oxford (GB-Och Mus.
 45).
-The six-part Gaude virgo Christiphera, the only large-scale votive antiphon by Sheppard to survive in anything more than a fragmentary state, appears in a seventeenth-century set of partbooks that now lacks its sixth, superius book (GB-Ob Tenbury 807-11); the missing treble part can be partially completed with the help of other sources, but is still lacking in the fully scored, six-voice sections.
+The six-part Gaude virgo Christipara, the only large-scale votive antiphon by Sheppard to survive in anything more than a fragmentary state, appears in a seventeenth-century set of partbooks that now lacks its sixth, superius book (GB-Ob Tenbury 807-11); the missing treble part can be partially completed with the help of other sources, but is still lacking in the fully scored, six-voice sections.

 The sources for Sheppard's English-texted music are more diverse.
 Two sources compiled or planned during his lifetime contain a few of his anthems: the Wanley Partbooks (GB-Ob MSS Mus.
 Sch. e.
 420-22) and John Day's Certaine Notes.
 Although Day's collection was not finally published until 1565, there are reasons to believe that it was planned during the reign of Edward VI.
 The sources for Sheppard's services are all of much later date and often incomplete.